 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Find a percent of a quantity as a rate per 100 (e.g., 30% of a quantity means 30/100 times the quantity); solve problems involving finding the whole, given a part and the percent.
 (Grade 6) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 The unit includes eight basic lessons, each with background information for the instructor as well as suggested teaching schemes.
 Each lesson contains a number of associated activities, several of which are optional or interchangeable depending on specific classroom situations.
 The unit is typically taught over 22 to 25 (40-45 minute) classroom periods.
 This timeframe can be adjusted depending on the specific goals of the particular class, and ample activities are provided to extend the unit to a longer timeframe.
 Estimated teaching days are included in the outline of lessons and activities in the Unit Schedule section.
 Note that the teaching days are based on including all activities listed in the lesson plan.